Shashwat-nitj/OnlineClassAutomation/README.md

 7. Waits for given duration, then leaves the meeting.</br>
 ## Salient Features</br>
 1. Default mode is all permissions off (audio, video, notification, etc.)</br>
-2. If email / password are wrong signin of that particular portal is aborted, and the program keeps running.</br>
+2. If email / password are wrong, signin of that particular portal is aborted, and the program keeps running.</br>
 *If there is a meeting scheduled at that particular portal, you are notified of the error at the time of the meeting.*</br>
 3. You can run the software, minimize the new chrome window opened and simply ignore it.</br>
 4. You are kept notified of what's being going on through windows notification.</br>
-5. All actions of the program (Joining, Leaving, Initializing Portals, Signing in, etc.) are recorder in the python output screen, which can be saved for record.</br>
+5. All actions of the program (Joining, Leaving, Initializing Portals, Signing in, etc.) are recorded in the python output screen, which can be saved for record.</br>